Most marketing setups have hidden compliance risks. Artgro fixes how your tracking, forms, and campaigns handle patient data.

 This isn’t about clinical compliance.
 It’s about how your marketing setup handles data behind the scenes.

 When someone fills out a form, uses chat, or is tracked across pages, information is being captured.
 If that data can be connected to a patient or a specific condition, it needs to be handled in a way that avoids exposure.
+That’s where most issues happen.
+Standard marketing tools are built to collect and use data freely unless they’re configured otherwise.

 Most compliance issues don't come from intentional misuse – they come from how standard marketing setups work by default.
 What's considered normal in other industries can create risk in healthcare when patient-related data is involved.